KshitijThareja/TerminalWizard/Readme.md

 Navigate to the file in the spellbook which has the same name as the spell you discovered earlier and execute it to find the secret code.

-> The files containing the next two parts of the password are present on different branches 😱.
-Don't worry we’ll help you with this one 😊.
+> The files containing the next two parts of the password are present on different branches.
+Don't worry we’ll help you with this one.
 Run the command "git branch -a" to see all the local and remote branches of the repository.
 You can use `git checkout <branch_name>` in the terminal to switch to the new branch.

 ## 4. Third challenge
 For this task, you'd have to switch to a branch, which is named after the subject taught by Professor Lupin at Hogwarts.